Upload new images. The image library for this site will open in a new window.

 Applicants who submit a pre-recorded video audition can expect to have a chance to meet with studio faculty for an interview in lieu of the in-person audition.
 Interviews will take place virtually based on the faculty panel’s availability.
-These are brief but valuable two-way conversations to learn about each applicant and their goals, but also as a place to ask questions and to learn more about the music major experience.
+Interviews are a brief, but valuable two-way conversations to learn about each applicant and their goals, but also as a place to ask questions and to learn more about the music major experience.